AchoArnold/discount-for-student-dev/README.md

 This is list of discounts on software (SaaS, PaaS, IaaS, etc.) and other offerings for developers who happen to be students.
 This list is greatly inspired by the [free-for-dev list](https://github.com/ripienaar/free-for-dev).

 You can help by sending Pull Requests to add more services.
-Please great the [contribution guidelines](contributing.md) first.
+Please read the [contribution guidelines](contributing.md) first.
 Once I have a good set of links in this README file, I'll look into a better layout for the information and links (help with that is appreciated too).

 If you're not inclined to make PRs you can tweet me at [@acho_arnold](https://twitter.com/acho_arnold)!